Tap into a World of Open Knowledge

 Open Publishing Infrastructure

 The Open Textbook Library will be equipped with cutting-edge technology thanks to a joint effort between eCampusOntario and Ryerson University.
 Both partners will be spearheading an Open Publishing Infrastructure prototype project, a community project that will work towards ensuring the Open Textbook Library is future-proofed and built with the right technology.

 The full team from Ryerson University includes the Learning and Teaching Office, the Office of eLearning, staff from Library and Archives, individuals from the Chang School of Continuing Education’s Digital Education Strategies, and staff from Computing and Communications Services.
 The infrastructure project will be developed with open source software from Pressbooks.
 Overall, the project will be a vital addition to the expansion of the capabilities of the Open Textbook Library and OER in the province of Ontario.

 Open Textbook Initiative

 The Open Textbook Initiative funded the creation of high-quality digital course content that can be freely reused, revised, adapted, remixed, redistributed, and retained by institutions to support online and technology-enabled teaching and learning.
-The Ministry of Advanced Education and Skills Development, through the initiative invested $1M towards the creation and adaptation of open textbooks including French language content, Indigenous studies and subject areas of high enrolment in first and second year college and university courses.
+Through the initiative, the Ministry of Advanced Education and Skills Development invested $1M towards the creation and adaptation of open textbooks including French language content, Indigenous studies and subject areas of high enrolment in first and second-year college and university courses.

 About Creative Commons Licensing

 What is a Creative Commons (CC) license?
 In simple terms, it’s a public license that allows copyrighted materials to be freely shared and expanded upon.
 It’s a form of copyright that Open Education relies on in order to ensure that knowledge is accessible and available to individuals around the world.
-Without it, many important educational materials would be restricted for private use.
+Without it, many important educational materials would be restricted to private use.

 Creative Commons and the Open Textbook Library